bigfix/developer.bigfix.com/site/reference/types/drive.md

 # type: drive

-The &lt;drive&lt; object is available to inspect these aspects of the file system.
+The &lt;drive&gt; object is available to inspect these aspects of the file system.

 # file system type of &lt;drive&gt; : string